Conveniently located at TripleOne Somerset, Family Health Chiropractic Clinic is just 2 mins away from Somerset MRT Station.

 While proficient in traditional chiropractic techniques, we prefer to use the most up-to-date chiropractic techniques which are gentle but yet effective and do not require twisting or “popping and cracking” of the spine.
 Click here to find out more.
 We are also conversant in languages other than English, such as Mandarin, Hokkien, etc.

-Every client who walks in to our clinic is treated as a family member and all treatments are customized to each individual’s condition.
+Every client who walks in to our clinic is treated as a family member and we customise each individual’s visit according to their condition and goals.
 So, you can be assured that you will be treated right.

 Please feel free to call us at +65 6336 7714 or email us at email@example.com to find out how we can help you achieve optimal health in a safe and natural way.